jrandyrichardson/confluence-site/display/release/Home.md

 ## Terracotta (10.x)
 ----------------------

-**Terracotta 10.x** is a distributed in-memory data management solutionfor both operational and analytical workloads.
+**Terracotta 10.x** is a distributed in-memory data management solution for both operational and analytical workloads.
 Terracotta DB has powerful query and computation capabilities, leveraging native JDK features such as Java Streams, collections, and functions.

 #### Current Releases